fakeyw/gemini-proxy/README.md

 ## Introduction

 This project is a Cloudflare Workers application that proxies LLM API requests and intelligently manages multiple API keys.
+Support and automatically recognize API requests in Gemini and OpenAI styles.

 [简体中文](/docs/README_zh-CN.md)